Poetic Justice (Steve Harley album): Release

 Poetic Justice was released on CD by Transatlantic Records, a division of Castle Communications, on 26 August 1996.

 No singles were released from the album, despite Harley's interest in releasing "That's My Life in Your Hands", "What Becomes of the Broken-Hearted?" and "The Last Time I Saw You".
 In his interview with Smiler, Harley commented, "They should have released 'The Last Time I Saw You' or 'That's My Life in Your Hands' – they would have got a lot of airplay – not Radio One – but a good plugger these days gets people like me on all those "gold" stations or Virgin – they'll all play it, and even if it was only a turntable hit, I'd have liked that, but record companies now are run by accountants.
 It's hard to get anyone to talk sense."
 In response to Robson & Jerome reaching the UK number one spot in 1996 with their own version of "What Becomes of the Broken-Hearted?", Harley added, "I'd recorded it long before they turned up.
 We were saying to the record company, I'd done this as a single, and they hadn't got a bloody clue.
 Three months later it was being played by them."

 A re-issue of the album was released by Castle Music Ltd on 7 October 2002.
 Another re-issue, as a digi-pack CD, followed on 20 September 2010 by Repertoire Records, under license from Comeuppance Ltd. In 2010–11, Sanctuary Fontana made the album available as a digital download on sites such as iTunes.

 Promotion

+In September and October 1996, Steve Harley & Cockney Rebel embarked on the UK 19-date Poetic Justice Tour, and this was followed by a series of European dates.
+For the tour, Harley was joined by Cockney Rebel members Nick Pynn on guitar, fiddle and mandocello, and Billy Dyer on bass, along with three new members: Tom Arnold on keyboards, Susan Harvey on keyboards and vocals, and Adam Houghton on drums.
+Band rehearsals commenced on 15 September 1996.
+Approximately 30 songs were rehearsed in total and around 25 were performed each night of the tour.

-In September and October 1996, Steve Harley & Cockney Rebel embarked on the UK 19-date Poetic Justice Tour.
-The album was also advertised in various music magazines, including Mojo and Q. Harley was disappointed in Transatlantic's lack of promotion for Poetic Justice and the album's failure to reach a wide audience.
+The album was advertised in various music magazines, including Mojo and Q. Harley was disappointed in Transatlantic's lack of promotion for Poetic Justice and the album's failure to reach a wide audience.
 He told The Birmingham Post in 1998, "You can only do your best.
 When you are someone like me who spends two years writing the songs and they come from the heart and then you find there's no serious marketing campaign for the product it's pretty depressing.
 My manager is in the process of discussing buying it back so we can re-release it."